-The cumulative impacts associated with Gondola Alternative B would be similar to those associated with Gondola Alternative A except for additional additive cumulative effects at the entrance to Little Cottonwood Canyon.
+The cumulative impacts associated with Gondola Alternative B would be similar to those associated with Gondola Alternative A except that there would be no mobility or additional additive cumulative effects at the entrance to Little Cottonwood Canyon.
 Because of the increased development with this alternative (additional gondola towers, angle station, and parking structure) adjacent to the future La Caille Development, the setting at the entrance to the canyon would become increasingly defined by multistory transportation and commercial structures compared to its existing residential and recreation-focused character.